 Some early signs of depression include:

-• Constant sadness for prolonged periods of time.
+• Constant sadness for prolonged periods.

 • Loss of interest in personal and social activities.